Research at the energy frontier with the ATLAS Detector

 Analysis of ATLAS data

 The Large Hadron Collider just outside Geneva, Switzerland, is delivering high energy proton-proton collisions that are being recorded by the ATLAS detector.
-During the Run-2 data taking period that ended in late 2018, we collected a very large new dataset of such collisions.
+During the Run-2 (2015-2018) and Run-3 (presently ongoing) data taking periods, we have collected a very large new dataset of such collisions.
 Through analysis of this data, we can expand our knowledge of the fundamental nature of our world.
 One of the topics that will be investigated is studies of the Higgs boson that was discovered in 2012.

 This summer project involves analysis of the ATLAS data.
 Possible tasks are to explore kinematic and production properties of the Higgs boson in events where it decays either to two muons or in conjunction with a vector boson such the W or Z bosons.
 These are very rare Higgs processes which can provide additional handles to probe new physics beyond the Standard Model of Physics.
 The developed analyses can then expand in preparation for the Run-3 data taking period scheduled for 2022 to provide input for improved statistics and/or observation potential.
 This work will include working both with Monte Carlo simulated collisions and with the actual LHC data.
 As part of this project, improvements of the ATLAS reconstruction will be investigated that might aid future discoveries.

 Characterization of the electrical properties of silicon sensors for the ATLAS detector upgrade at the LHC